 Santa Llúcia Fair in front of the Cathedral

 The Fira de Santa Llucia is the oldest Christmas market in Barcelona has been celebrated in front of the Cathedral of Barcelona since 1786, occupying most of the Avinguda de la Catedral.
 Depending on the year, it starts towards the end of November and keeps going until December 24th.

 You’ll find here over 280 stalls selling all kind of Christmas decoration: nativity figures along with cork and moss to decorate your nativity, Christmas tree balls, Catalan tió trunks, fir trees, Christmas lights, mistletoe, poinsettias and other Christmas greenery, and much, much more.

-Plus next to it there is also a crafts market selling handmade clothes, jewelry and home decor items.
+Plus next to it there is also a small crafts market selling handmade clothes, jewelry and home decor items.
 Your kids will be delighted to participate in the traditional Tió hitting and get some candy “pooped” by a giant tió.

 Christmas Fair in front of the Sagrada Familia church

 In 1962 some vendors from the Santa Llúcia market decided it had become too large and uncomfortable (it hadn’t yet moved to the larger esplanade where it takes place now, as it was still done in the much smaller space right in front of the Cathedral gate), and decided to create a new Christmas market somewhere else.

 And what better location than the other largest church in town?
 That’s how the Fira de Nadal a la Sagrada Familia started in this area of the Eixample District.
 You’ll find it during the same dates as the Santa Llúcia market, along the sides of Marina and Mallorca streets of the park in front of the Passion Façade of the Sagrada Familia and in some avenues of the park as well.

 Although it’s only half as big as the other Christmas market in Barcelona, you’ll find a similar assortment of products.